Select Page

 4. The End of the Blockade

-Despite the Soviet Union’s attempts to starve West Berlin into submission, the airlift proved successful.
-The blockade officially ended on May 12, 1949, when the Soviets lifted restrictions.
-The Allies had managed to sustain the people of West Berlin for nearly a year under difficult circumstances.
+However, despite Soviet Union’s trying to put pressure on West Berlin and starve its population out of existence, the airlift was successful.
+The blockade officially ended on May 12, 1949, after Soviet authorities decided to withdraw restrictions list of their own.
+By all these accounts, while the Allies had been able to supply West Berlin for nearly a year under these conditions.

 5. Legacy and Impact